ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 To address this concern, we place restrictions on different components of the system to ensure an STH will not be rare.

 - Logs cannot issue STHs too frequently.
-This is restricted to 1 per \[TBD\]
+This is restricted to 1 per hour.
-- HTTPS clients silently ignore STHs which are not fresh
+- HTTPS clients silently ignore STHs which are not fresh.

 An STH is considered fresh iff its timestamp is less than 14 days in the past.
 Given a maximum STH issuance rate of one per hour, an attacker